top of page

 Air Conditioning

 Proper air conditioner operation is a MUST in central Texas!
-Every part of the system must work together in order for you to get that cool relief sitting on I-35.
-The A/C system is put under it's most stress sitting in stop and go traffic and like anything else, this takes its toll on everything from your blower motor, to your compressor and even the radiator and engine cooling system.
+Every part of the system must work together for you to get that cool relief sitting on I-35.
+The A/C system is put under its most stress sitting in stop-and-go traffic, and like anything else, this takes its toll on everything from your blower motor to your compressor and even the radiator and engine cooling system.

 Checking the charge level of the refrigerant is done by attaching hoses with gauges to the service ports.
 By reading the high-side and the low-side pressures, I can determine if the system is malfunctioning or simply low on a charge.